The VBA Curve Tracer Project

 Driving the parallel MOSFET's

 Quite novel is the circuit Bud designed to drive the parallel MOSFET's.
 In most circuits that I know, there is a separate Opamp to drive the second (or more) MOSFET and it must make sure that the load is in effect really shared.
 That kind of a circuit is a little more difficult to realize in our setup.
 Good load sharing is not so simple to do in reality, because with the MOSFET's in the linear mode, a minute change in the Gate drive will cause a major change in the conductivity and hence the temperature.
 Bud came up with a "current duplicator" circuit where he uses an Opamp that measures the current through the main MOSFET, and drives the "slave" MOSFET to conduct the same current.
-This works really well.
+This works really well and I have measured the temperatures to be only about one degree C apart.

-We have seen situations by which the Opamp has been blown during a fault situation, so we added diodes to the rails to protect it.The Current Regulator/Limiter
+We have seen situations by which the amplifier has been blown during a fault situation, so we added diodes to the rails to protect it.The Current Regulator/Limiter

 The Current Source & Compensation